Frequently Asked Questions

 If the academic session changes after registration, the school or institute must ensure that all student grade information is updated accurately.

-Students can register for the Math Genius 2026 Competition only through:
+Students can register for the Math Genius 2026 competition only through:

 2. What is the process of registration for an individual student?